bhbmaster/covid19/README.md

 ## To Do

 * added population info to country and create new plot html or add subplot with per 100K
-* fix color of counties in the county plots (its correct in top left plot)